Behind the march to genocide

 Never Again would we allow genocide on our watch.

-Despite the fundamental nature of these tenants, in the decades since the phrase first came to evoke such meanings, it seems we have failed to raise this light when darkness encroached.
-Today, darkness is encroaching once more, challenging us to raise a light to it and extinguish the cloak of fear, of deception, of hate.
-This darkness today can be exemplified by the "global war on terror" – a concerted campaign of subjugation, violence, and murder that seeks nothing less than genocide.
-As the most recent target of imperialism, Muslims are the new enemy du jour.
+In the decades since the phrase first came to evoke such meanings, it seems we have failed to raise this light when darkness encroached.
+Today, darkness is encroaching again, challenging us to raise a light to it and extinguish its specter of fear, deception, and hate.
+Cloaked in terms such as the "global war on terror" (GWOT) and "battle against extremism," a concerted campaign of subjugation, violence, and murder is being waged that seeks nothing less than genocide.
+As the most recent target of imperialist domination, Muslims are the new enemy du jour.
 Whether in their own countries, as immigrants, or as neighbors, Muslims are being targeted purely on the basis of their faith.
 The process of alienation, of derision and hate, of wanton transgression, and of accepting these things whether through silence, complacency, or as agents of it ourselves is decades in the making.

 Rooted in Europe’s longstanding enmity of Islam, and fronted by this most recent iteration of imperial expansionism, the GWOT has provided a convenient template for genocidal and supremacist movements and state parties to seek the extermination of minorities and political rivals, defile and dehumanize them, subject them to tyranny and evil, and ultimately commit mass atrocities against them.
 It is not a template alone, but a means of signaling belonging to the camp of the hegemony, currying favor, or providing cover for competing powers.
 After all, calling their bluff would risk exposing the absurdity of the entire model.
-From burning down entire villages with their inhabitants in Myanmar (Burma), to the incineration and extermination of the Uyghurs in China, to the open calls to genocide and mass incitement to violence in India, to the fascist and populist movements spawning across Europe, the cloak of darkness has already taken the lives of untold thousands.
-Standing on the banks of a threat of such imminence and magnitude is not an easy matter to ponder.
-Thus, understanding how we got here will help in understanding how we can safely halt the march and never return to its dark path.
+From burning down entire villages with their inhabitants in Myanmar (Burma), to the incineration and extermination of the Uyghurs in China, to the open calls to genocide and mass incitement to violence in India, to the fascist and populist movements spawning across Europe, the cloak of darkness has already taken the lives of untold thousands and scorched the Earth with the same ferocity.
+But how did we get here?

 At the start of the 20th century, the world was restive.
 Europe’s global colonial dominion – British East Africa, Italian North Africa, French Indo-China, Dutch East Indies, German New Guinea and so on – was in tumult as negotiations amongst themselves broke down at home.
 The battle between the Great Powers devolved into all-out War.

 Through these shifting global power structures, the traditional imperial model was falling out of favor, as was the shaky peace that ended the war.
-Germans faced humiliation, while France and Britain never reckoned with their own crimes and misadventures.
-Instead, the new imperial iteration was taking shape with them firmly at its helm, led by an emergent global power – the United States – which fronted the United Nations’ predecessor, the League of Nations, serving as the initial foundation of the future liberal rules-based order.
+While Germany faced humiliation, France and Britain never reckoned with their own crimes and misadventures.
+Instead, the new imperial iteration was taking shape with them firmly at its helm, led by an emergent global power – the United States – which fronted the United Nations’ predecessor, the League of Nations.
+This was the initial foundation of the future liberal rules-based order.

-Similar to today, the specter of a burgeoning globalist bloc fueled a wave of nationalism, fascism, and populism across Europe, kindled by the hateful, exclusionary, and ethnic supremacy doctrines that the Great Powers were only too happy to cultivate against their preferred "Others."
+Similar to today, the specter of a burgeoning globalist bloc fueled a wave of nationalism, fascism, and populism across Europe, kindled by the hateful, exclusionary, and ethnic supremacy doctrines that the Great Powers cultivated against their preferred "Others."
 Thus was the march to genocide.

 Decades of targeted vilification, caricatures, labeling, stereotyping, and scapegoating, backed in law and in fact by a brutal hierarchy of humanness – by which it was determined who deserved inclusion in the liberal universalist order and who did not.
-The first vestiges of this nascent order are well-represented by the infamous Evian Conference of July 1938, where the world’s Great Powers gathered in a French resort town to exchange platitudes and furled brows of concern over the “Jewish Question,” a question of Europe’s own refugees, collectively deemed undesirable on the basis of faith or ethnicity and expelled from their homes.
+The first vestiges of this nascent order are well-represented by the infamous Evian Conference of July 1938, where the world’s Great Powers gathered in a French resort town to exchange platitudes over the “Jewish Question,” a question of Europe’s own refugees, collectively deemed undesirable on the basis of faith or ethnicity and expelled from their homes.
+And who stepped up?
+The tiny island nations of The Dominican Republic and Haiti.

 Despite being condemned as a shameful stain, the same scene has played out countless times in the decades since with, every Western-led war or conflict and its consequences mostly legitimized, often deflected, occasionally deliberated, and always proceeding with ghastly consequences.
 The global conscience may vent to no avail.
 Thus was the march to genocide.

 Of course, this is hardly by accident.
-Europe had long reveled in a self-indulgent view of ethno-superiority that lurched through messianic crusades and then secular “enlightenment,” conceptualized as a divine mandate to claim the lands of the subhuman and the “primitive” native populous or as an altruistic mission civilisatrice (“civilizing mission”) to rescue those same colonized peoples from themselves, immortalized in Rudyard Kipling’s “White man’s burden.”
+The West had long reveled in a self-indulgent view of ethno-superiority that lurched through messianic crusades and then secular “enlightenment,” conceptualized as a divine mandate to claim the lands of the subhuman and the “primitive” indigenous populations or as an altruistic mission civilisatrice (“civilizing mission”) to rescue those same colonized peoples from themselves, immortalized in Rudyard Kipling’s “White man’s burden.”

-With the collapse of Europe’s old order, this mandate of heaven gave way to a mandate of reason, shifting from papal edict to philosophical tutelage [in the terms of Jonathan Locke] over the always inferior, sometimes exotic, never equal colonial subject: “immature, stagnant, and inherently incapable of progress” [1] who desperately needed the civilized “natural” liberal order.
-As the self-appointed center of civilization, and its bearer and ultimate enforcer, Western Europe – primarily France and Britain in this iteration – committed massive, unspeakable atrocities across their imperial domain in the name of civilizing, modernizing, and uplifting the “Others” that had yet to acculturate to this newly-branded machete-wrought civility.
+With the collapse of Europe’s old order, this mandate of heaven gave way to a mandate of reason, shifting from papal edict to philosophical tutelage over the never equal colonial subject.
+As the self-appointed center of civilization, and its bearer and ultimate enforcer, Western Europe – primarily France and Britain in this iteration – committed massive, unspeakable atrocities across their imperial domain in the name of civilizing, modernizing, and uplifting the “Others” that had yet to acculturate to this newly-branded machete-driven civility.
+As one historian observed: "the ideology of empire was hardly ever a brute jingoism; rather, it made subtle use of reason and recruited science and history to serve its ends" [1].
 Such language is essential to every imperial project, to dehumanizing people as inferior degenerates whose extermination is thus easy and even inevitable, and equally essential to the agents of genocide who can see themselves not as the savages, thieves, and conspirators they accuse others of being, but as saviors and, in modern parlance, bearers of freedom.
 Thus has always been the road to genocide.

 From the Spanish and Portuguese conquests of the 16th and 17th century that openly sought the annihilation of Muslims, to the French and British conquests of the 18th and 19th centuries that terrorized innumerable communities and nations murdering and subjugating millions of indigenous peoples, to America’s modern-day mission civilisatrice in the name of freedom or as a war on terror, the colonial project has proceeded with remarkably similar rhetoric and philosophy to justify land grabs and dispossession, resource theft, exploitation, racial/ethnic domination, and massive wealth transfer to this day.